-ENABLE ... interrupts
+□ ENABLE ... interrupts

-Summary Enables locked interrupts.
-Syntax ENABLE inttyp and a NB!: ENABLE cannot be called up during interrupt procedures.
+Summary Switches interrupts on Syntax ENABLE inttyp

+ENABLE cannot be called up during interrupt procedures.
 (The system automatically switches back to enabled after an interrupt.)

-Parameter inttyp = ALL INT COMBIT STATBIT PARAM PERIOD TIME POSINT (ON APOS, ON MAPOS, ON MCPOS) Description ENABLE switches all or explicitly specified interrupts on again.
-55 NB!: During the execution of an interrupt subroutine at first a DISABLE ALL and at the end an ENABLE ALL will automatically be done internally.
-Therefore the execution of the commands DISABLE ALL and ENABLE ALL within an interrupt is not necessary and not meaningful, too.
-5 Please see the command DISABLEinterrupts for more details about interrupt blockings and how blocked interrupts are handled after the ENABLE command.
-Command Group INT Cross Reference ON INT, ON COMBIT, ON STATBIT, ON PARAM, ON PERIOD, ON TIME, DISABLEinterrupts Syntax Examples ENABLE ALL / Switch on all interrupts / ENABLE COMBIT / Switch on the interrupt for the communication bit /
+Parameter inttyp = ALL

+COMBIT STATBIT

+PARAM PERIOD TIME POSINT

+Description ENABLE switches all or explicitly specified interrupts on again.

+See the difference between the non-edge-sensitive and message-oriented interrupts (ON PERIOD, ON APOS, ON PARAM, etc.) and the edge-sensitive interrupts (e.g. ON INT, ON COMBIT, ON STATBIT) in section DISABLE...

+Cross Reference ON INT, ON COMBIT, ON STATBIT, ON PARAM, ON PERIOD, ON TIME, DISABLE

+...interrupts

+Syntax Examples ENABLE ALL / Switch on all interrupts /

+ENABLE COMBIT / Switch on the interrupt for the communication bit /

+□ ERRCLR

+Error cancellation Summary

+Syntax ERRCLR

-Summary Error cancellation Syntax ERRCLR The ERRCLR command should only be used in a subroutine for error handling (see ON ERROR GOSUB). l, NB!: 5 ERRCLR contains the command MOTOR ON, which automatically turns on the control again.
+> The ERRCLR command should only be used in a subroutine for error handling (see

+ON ERROR GOSUB).

+ERRCLR contains the command MOTOR ON, which automatically turns on the control again.
 (The motor is position controlled at the current position.)

 Description An option card error can be cleared via the ERRCLR command.
 However, the cause of the error must be eliminated first; otherwise the same error alarm will occur again.
 If, in the meantime, another un-corrected error occurs, then only the first error will be canceled.

 ERRCLR also resets FC 300 alarms by means of Bit 7 of the control word.

-Command Group INI, CON Cross Index ON ERROR GOSUB, ERRNO, CONTINUE, MOTOR ON, Warnings and Error Messages Syntax Example ERRCLR / erase actual error alarm / Program Sample ERROR_01.M, IF_01.M, INDEX_01.M
+Command Group INI, CON

+Cross Index ON ERROR GOSUB, ERRNO, CONTINUE, MOTOR ON,

+Warnings and Error Messages

+Syntax Example ERRCLR / erase actual error alarm /

+Program Sample ERROR_01.M, IF_01.M, INDEX_01.M

+□ ERRNO

-Summary System variable with the actual error code Syntax res = ERRNO Description ERRNO is a system variable which is available in all the programs, and contains the momentary error code.
+Syntax res = ERRNO

+Description ERRNO is a system variable which is available in all the programs, and contains the momentary error code.
 All error codes are explained in the chapter Troubleshooting.

 If, at the time of inquiry no error has occurred, then ERRNO will contain a 0.

-Portability Standard variable Command Group I/O Cross Index ON ERROR GOSUB, ERRCLR, Warnings and Error Messages Syntax Example PRINT ERRNO / display actual error code / Program Sample ERROR_01.M, IF_01.M, INDEX_01.M
+Portability Standard variable

+Cross Index ON ERROR GOSUB, ERRCLR, Warnings and Error Messages

+Syntax Example PRINT ERRNO / display actual error code /

+Program Sample ERROR_01.M, IF_01.M, INDEX_01.M

+□ EXIT

 Summary Premature program termination Syntax EXIT Description The EXIT command ends a program where active positioning procedures are being carried out to the end.
 The EXIT command is especially intended for use in an error treatment routine, and permits an unplanned program termination in the case of an un-correctable error occurrence.
-After an abort with EXIT, programs marked with Autostart will start up again automatically if SET PRGPAR = -1 . and lite NB!: A program should only be terminated in the case of a serious error, e.g. when reacting to a limit switch.
+After an abort with EXIT, programs marked with Autostart will start up again automatically if SET PRGPAR = -1.
+NB!: A program should only be terminated in the case of a serious error, e.g. when reacting to a limit switch.
 Command Group CON Cross Index ON ERROR GOSUB, SET, Parameter: 33-80 Activated Program Number PRGPAR, Autostart Syntax Example EXIT / Program termination / Program Sample EXIT_01.M, ERROR_01.M

-🗆 GET
+□ GET

 Summary Reads a parameter

 Syntax res = GET par

 Parameter par = parameter identification

 Return Value res = parameter value

-Description Reads the value of a parameter, a MCO 305 parameter, or an application para- meter.
+Description Reads the value of a parameter, a MCO 305 parameter, or an application parameter.

 Parameters are addressed with a code, for example KPROP for the Proportional Factor , or POSERR for the Tolerated Position Error .
 A complete list of the codes can be found in the Parameter Reference.

 Application parameters are addressed with a number of group 19-.
 See also the parameter reference for details.

 Command Group PAR

 Cross Index SET, GETVLT, SETVLT, LINKGPAR, Parameter Reference

-Syntax Example PRINT GET POSLIMIT/ Print-out positive positioning limit /posdiff = GET POSERR/ Read actual setting tolerated position error /PRINT GET I_FUNCTION_9_4/ reads input 4 for abort /
+Syntax Example PRINT GET POSLIMIT / Print-out positive positioning limit / posdiff = GET POSERR / Read actual setting tolerated position error / PRINT GET I_FUNCTION_9_4 / reads input 4 for abort /

 Program Sample GETP_01.M